NIO Inc. (NIO) Shares Down Despite Recent Market Volatility

 China Renaissance gave a rating of “Hold” to NIO, setting the target price at $12.30 in the report published on November 14th of the previous year.

-During the last 5 trading sessions, NIO fell by -1.16%, which changed the moving average for the period of 200-days by -41.87% in comparison to the 20-day moving average, which settled at $11.22.
-In addition, NIO Inc. saw 4.51% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NIO fell by -8.73%, which changed the moving average for the period of 200-days by -31.37% in comparison to the 20-day moving average, which settled at $10.81.
+In addition, NIO Inc. saw -4.62% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NIO